Alibabacloud Odps Maxframe Coding

 3. Present Options — show operator name, description, trade-offs

-4. Get User Confirmation — confirm operator and parameters
+4. Get User Confirmation — confirm operator and parameters, or emit the user-prompt confirmation line above

 5. Implement — use confirmed operator